hasura/ndc-open-api-lambda/docs/documentation.md

 ## Saving User Changes

-When re-introspecting the connector, user changes in `functions.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a statement. `@save` is currently supported for the following statements:
+When re-introspecting the connector, user changes in `functions.ts` or `api.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a statement. `@save` is only supported for root level statements. `@save` is currently supported for the following statements:

 - functions
 - variable/constant declarations